jhpyle/docassemble/_docs/installation.md

 {% endhighlight %}

-The [ndg-httpsclient] module, which is a dependency, is installed by itself because errors have occurred during installation when this package does not already exist on the system.
+The [ndg-httpsclient] module, which is a dependency, is installed by itself because errors might occur during installation if this package does not already exist on the system.
 Also note that there is one [Python] dependency, [PyRTF-ng], which is not available on [PyPI], but must be installed from [GitHub].

-Then, you need to move certain files into place for the web application (still acting as `www-data`):
+Then, you need to move certain files into place for the web application.
+Still acting as `www-data`, do:

 {% highlight bash %}
 cp ./docassemble/docassemble_webapp/docassemble.wsgi /usr/share/docassemble/webapp/